-When thinking of low carb side dishes to add to your dinner or low carb thanksgiving menu planning, a mashed cauliflower recipe may not be the first to come to mind…
+When thinking of veggie-based paleo or low carb side dishes to add to your Thanksgiving menu, a mashed cauliflower recipe may not be the first to come to mind…

-- An astoundingly delicious and healthy twist on a classic favorite!
+- A healthy twist on a classic favorite

 This mashed cauliflower recipe has a lot of milk products, so make sure to store in the fridge in an airtight container.
-Reheat in the microwave, oven or on the stove.
+Reheat in the microwave, oven, or on the stovetop.

 Can You Freeze This?

-Once this mashed cauliflower recipe is creamed to the desired texture, you can freeze it right away to have ready whenever you need it.
-Simply store it in an airtight container in the freezer, then thaw in the fridge.
-Reheat on the stovetop, in the microwave or in the oven.
+Once this mashed cauliflower recipe is creamed to the desired texture, you can freeze it right away for a side dish that’s ready whenever you need it!

-Looking to add your own healthy recipes twist to this re-envisioned classic?
+Looking to add your own twist to this re-envisioned classic?
 Read on!

 Mashed CauliflowerPrint Recipe Pin Recipe